Skip to Content

 during or for several hours after the test.
 You may have heavy eyelids,

-difficulty speaking, a dry mouth, or blurred vision for several hours after the
+trouble speaking, a dry mouth, or blurred vision for several hours after the

 After the test, you may have gas

-gargling with warm saltwater can help relieve your throat symptoms.
+gargling with warm salt water can help relieve your throat symptoms.

 Because of the IV medicines used during this test, do not drink alcohol,